polla-fattah/polla-fattah.github.io/_posts/2025-09-27-kurdistan-universities-chess-championship.md

 # Kurdistan Universities Chess Championship

 Today was a great day for me and my colleagues at **Salahaddin University-Erbil**.
 We took part in the first **Kurdistan Universities Chess Championship**, and I'm happy to share that our team won! **Prof. Dr. Hawre Mustafa Bakr**, President of Erbil Medical University, supervised the event, which was organized by the Sports Activities Directorate together with the [Khanzad Chess Club](https://www.khanzadchessclub.com/Default.aspx?l=1).
-The tournament used the Swiss system in team format.

-{% include image.html
-  url="/img/posts/2025-09-27-kurdistan-universities-chess-championship/SItting-for-first-round-playing-against-ukh.jpg"
-  description="Our team sitting for the first round, playing against University of Kurdistan Hewlêr"
-%}
+The tournament used a team match format where each team consisted of four players, and the total wins from all four players counted for each round.

 ## Our Team